 American Rescue Plan Funding

-State Fiscal Recovery Funds (FRF)
+State Fiscal Recovery Funds (SFRF)

-As part of the American Rescue Plan passed in 2021, the federal government provided Michigan $6.5 billion in flexible state fiscal recovery funds (FRF) to support programs and policies that promote social and economic recovery from the COVID-19 pandemic.
+As part of the American Rescue Plan passed in 2021, the federal government provided Michigan $6.5 billion in flexible state fiscal recovery funds (SFRF) to support programs and policies that promote social and economic recovery from the COVID-19 pandemic.
 While these funds are flexible, they do have some requirements and may not to be used for tax cuts or pension fund obligations.

-FRF funds must:
+These funds must:

 - Support COVID-19 response efforts to continue to decrease spread of the virus and bring the pandemic under control